TouchBistro vs Silverware: 2025 Restaurant POS Review

 TouchBistro’s Modern POS System

 Of course, not every restaurant has a reliable internet connection that can keep their POS system up and running at all times.
-That’s why TouchBistro’s is a hybrid cloud-based POS system, to ensure that slow or unreliable internet doesn’t bring service to a standstill.
-In addition to cloud technology, you also have a hardwired, local connection for your POS that can act as a backup if the Internet goes down in your venue.
-The biggest benefit of a hybrid cloud-based POS system like TouchBistro is that there’s no risk of downtime, even if you lose your connection.
+That’s why TouchBistro also comes with a built-in offline mode to ensure that slow or unreliable internet doesn’t bring service to a standstill.
+In other words, there’s no risk of downtime, even if you lose your connection, because you can continue taking orders and accepting payments while offline.

 2. Operating System